Tech Transfer FAQ

 Marketing an Invention to Identify Potential Licensees

-Licensing specialists use many sources and strategies to identify potential licensees and market inventions.
+Licensing manager use many sources and strategies to identify potential licensees and market inventions.
 Most often, existing relationships of the inventors, the Tech Transfer staff, and other researchers are useful in marketing an invention.
 Market research can assist in identifying prospective licensees.
 We also examine other complementary technologies and agreements to assist our efforts.
 We use our website to post inventions, leverage conferences and industry events, and make direct contacts.
 Faculty publications and presentations are often excellent marketing tools as well.

 Nationwide studies of university licensing have shown that 70% of licenses result from contacts already known by the inventors.
 Thus research, consulting relationships, alumni, and even former students and postdocs, are often a valuable source for identifying licensees.
 Licensees are also identified through existing relationships of the Tech Transfer staff.
 Our licensees often license more than one technology from U-M. We attempt to broaden these relationships through contacts obtained from website posting inquiries, market research, industry events and the cultivation of existing licensing relationships.